CozyPlantlady/the-garden-gate/README.md

 - User gets an alert when they find a story point.
 However, these stack up and before the final ending they are receiving 4 different alerts each time they finish a story line.
 This could be fixed just by removing the alert, and change it to something else.
 Original idea was to show an item to symbolize the found story point.

 ### Possible features to add
-- Choice to choose between dark and light color theme.
+- Choice to choose between dark and light color theme, or for color scheme that looks more authentic to first **Gameboy** screens.
 - Json to hold all the text options as arrays.
 This would make code a lot cleaner, but I didn't have enough time to throw myself in to it.
 - Choice to choose another font for the text.
 Current font is a style choice, but another font would be easier to read and there are surely users whe would prefer it.
 - Pixel art pictures for some story points